rahul-gharat/dronahq-docs/docs/org-management/general-and-security-settings.md

 :::caution Please Note

-You you need to have admin or owner level priviledges to access or modify these configurations.
+You you need to have admin or owner level privileges to access or modify these configurations.

 :::